1800 Silver tequila (38% ABV) summary

 Fast forward to 2021 and Jose Cuervo’s descendants are some of the richest people in Mexico – Jose Francisco Beckmann, the 11th generation of the family to run the Jose Cuervo business, is the fourth richest person in the country.

-A cousin of Jose Cuervo, the 1800 tequila brand is all about paying tribute to tradition.
+The 1800 tequila brand is all about paying tribute to tradition.
 The year 1800 is widely accepted as the year tequila was first successfully aged in wood barrels.
-As such, this range was launched with a strict adherence to the original recipe and processes, pitched as a premium alternative to Jose Cuervo.
+As such, this range was launched with a strict adherence to the original recipe and processes.
 Even the distinctive trapezoid bottle has been designed to reflect the stones of the iconic Mayan pyramids.
 The logo features a Mayan pyramid at the top, and the initials JB pay tribute to founder Juan Domingo Beckmann.

 What does 1800 Silver tequila taste like?